 If you aren't able to offer free shipping, you should still be transparent about shipping costs.
 When you’re upfront about the extra costs shoppers have to pay for shipping, it can help encourage them to go through with their purchase.

 But if you only display the extra shipping costs during checkout, it can result in cart abandonment.
 In fact, the top reason shoppers abandon their carts is because of unexpected shipping costs, according to Barilliance.

-If you want to increase ecommerce sales, it’s important that you display the actual total cost of the item on the product page itself.
+If you want ecommerce sales, it's important that you display the actual total cost of the item on the product page itself.
 That means you need to display all the extra taxes and costs that could change the total order amount, including shipping rates.

 Amazon does a great job of this, as you can see in the screenshot below.

 However, it may be a bit difficult to display the shipping costs if you’re unsure what items the shopper will add to their cart.
 In such cases, you can clearly display the minimum order amount for free shipping.
 Ideally, you should display this next to, or under the item cost as opposed to a banner on the top of the page.

 Take a look at how Beauty Bay displays the minimum order amount for free shipping right under the price of the item being viewed.

 #2: Simplify the Checkout Process